Metric rectifiability of $\mathbb{H}$-regular surfaces with H\"older continuous horizontal normal: Introduction

 \subsection{Acknowledgements}

 K.F. and T.O. would like to thank Enrico Le Donne and S\'everine Rigot for many fruitful discussions on the topic of the paper.
-We are also grateful to Davide Vittone for tips on proving Proposition \ref{appProp}, which was needed to reduce Theorem \ref{mainQualitative} to Theorem \ref{mainIntro}.
-Finally, we thank Damian D\k{a}browski for pointing out the reference \cite{2017arXiv171103088A}.
+We are also grateful to Davide Vittone for tips on proving Proposition \ref{appProp}, which was needed to reduce Theorem \ref{mainQualitative} to Theorem \ref{mainIntro}, and to Damian D\k{a}browski for pointing out the reference \cite{2017arXiv171103088A}.
 D.D.D. would like to thank Enrico Le Donne and Raul Serapioni for important suggestions on the subject.
+Finally, we thank the anonymous referees for a careful reading of the manuscript, and for making many useful suggestions.